 Team selection- fair methods Charlie Champion story - discuss being part of a team, showing initiative and co-operating for everyone's benefit.
 Teams we belong to - New Town citizen role cards/ occupation cards.
 What will the town need?
 What can oap's do?
 What sort of houses - houses to suit needs of all occupants.
 Emphasis to plan as a team and consider needs of the community.
 Neighbourhood team - Caring for your neighbour.
 Importance of working as a team to support neighbours with different needs.
 (Y3-6) Role play situations where a team needs to engage.
 Listing people that need support.
 Discuss work done by people in the community team.
 Practical teamwork activities.
-Teamwork challenges Summer Term 2 Excellence What is excellence?
+Summer Term 2 Excellence Activity Focus To explore the concept of excellence.
+What is excellence?
 Who is excellent?
 How do you achieve excellence?
 What examples of excellence are there in your class?
 How do recognise excellence in others?
 How will you seek excellence next year?
-Excellence The Excellence Wall - view and discuss why certain pieces have been selected.
+Excellence Aim to provide opportunities for pupils to be proud, to encourage them to recognise their and other peoples' strengths and to adopt a code of excellence.
+The concept of all round excellence will be studied.
+Teamwork challenges The Excellence Wall - view and discuss why certain pieces have been selected.
 Use Ron Berger - Austin's Butterfly Develop own four-part redrafting exercise.
-Activity Focus Aim to provide opportunities for pupils to be proud, To explore the to encourage them to recognise their and other concept of peoples' strengths and to adopt a code of excellence.
-Identify goals that have already been achieved. excellence.
-The concept of all round excellence will be studied.

-To aim for excellence in all that we do and all that we are.
-To understand that excellence can be very difficult to achieve, To experience excellence.
+Identify goals that have already been achieved.

-Children will be guided and encouraged to

-- always aim for excellence in all that they do and all that they are. - think about themselves, learn from their experiences and to recognise what they are good at. - set simple attainable goals - contribute to the life of the class and school. - listen to other people and to work and play cooperatively. - identify and respect the differences and similarities between people. - speak and listen to others' suggestions. - contribute and consider alternatives, to reach agreement.

-Health Eating and Drinking - aim for the best lifestyle/diet possible - importance of.
+r Fo aim for Children will be guided and encouraged to Look at methods for getting better and being able to excellence in all that - always aim for excellence in all that they do and all attain a target. we do and all that that they are.
+Explore areas for improvement and how that will be we do and an that - think about themselves, learn from their experiences achieved and assessed.
+Fo understand that and to recognise what they are good at.
+Set a long-term goal = When I grow up I want to excellence can be - set simple attainable goals be very difficult to - contribute to the life of the class and school.
+0 c e e Use story of lease and his coal as control feave for nchieve, - listen to other people and to work and play Use story of Jason and his goal as central focus for class discussion.
+Fo experience cooperatively. e excellence. - identify and respect the differences and similarities Conclude with individual evaluation of school year, what between people. - speak and listen to others' suggestions. they wanted to achieve and how did they achieve it. - contribute and consider alternatives, to reach Set own target for the next school year. agreement.
+Use story of Leo the Lion Cub Health Eating and Drinking - aim for the best lifestyle/diet possible - importance of.
+Discuss - Success is one percent inspiration and ninety-nine percent perspiration.
 Key Learning Area - What is Excellence?

-Learning Outcome

-To recognise the value of excellence.

-To identify excellence

-To achieve excellence

-Key Learning Area - Goals and Aiming High

-Learning Outcome

-To identify strengths

-To acknowledge individual strengths

-To understand the qualities involved to achieve goals Who do you admire?
+James Paget dietician - assembly and workshops.
+Learning Outcome To recognise the value of excellence.
+Looking at food needs and wants - exercise, need To identify excellence and extent.
+To achieve excellence Things to avoid, smoking, excessive alcohol and drugs.
+Key Learning Area - Goals and Aiming High Learning Outcome To identify strengths To acknowledge individual strengths To understand the qualities involved to achieve goals Who do you admire?
 What has this person achieved?
 What obstacles do you think stood in their way?

-Look at methods for getting better and being able to attain a target.

-Explore areas for improvement and how that will be achieved and assessed.

-Set a long-term goal = When I grow up I want to be...

-Use story of Jason and his goal as central focus for class discussion.

-Conclude with individual evaluation of school year, what

-they wanted to achieve and how did they achieve it.
-Set own target for the next school year.

-Use story of Leo the Lion Cub

-Discuss - Success is one percent inspiration and ninety-nine percent perspiration.

-James Paget dietician - assembly and workshops.

-Looking at food needs and wants - exercise, need and extent.

-Things to avoid, smoking, excessive alcohol and drugs.